 - 10. The Authority has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the Senior Leadership Team within the Service who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and also by comments made by the Treasurer, external auditors and other review agencies and inspectorates. - 11.
-The Authority has an Audit and Risk Committee with responsibility for monitoring and reviewing the risk, control and governance processes and associated assurance processes to ensure internal control systems are effective and that policies and practices are in compliance with statutory and other regulations and guidance.
-This includes considering the work of External Audit, Internal Audit and

-Risk Management and making recommendations concerning relevant governance aspects of Standing Orders.
+The review of effectiveness is informed by the work of the Service Leadership Team who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and by comments made by the Treasurer, external auditors and other review agencies and inspectorates. - 11.
+The Authority has an Audit and Finance Committee with responsibility for monitoring and reviewing the risk, control and governance processes and associated assurance processes to ensure internal control systems are effective and that policies and practices are following statutory and other regulations and guidance.
+This includes considering the work of External Audit, Internal Audit and Risk Management and making recommendations concerning relevant governance aspects of Standing Orders.